 Herkimer again, then to breakfast at Morsel where I got the original buttermilk busciut with eggs, sharp cheddar, bacon, and arugula + home made tomato jam in the middle.
 It was TO DIE FOR.
 I have never had an answer to the question “What is the best thing you have ever eaten” and now I do.
 Amen for this glorious creation.
-Best of all- every ingredient was real and I didn’t feel sluggish or too full after this.
-I embraced that thing and cleaned my plate!
+Cleaned my plate on that one!

 After breakfast we headed to Pike’s Place Market!
 The smell was a mixture of cinnamon, warm butter and sugar that overwhelmed me as I peeked into the windows of the bakeries, cheese makers, and various other booths.
 I wish you could smell it.
 The rain didn’t bother me at all- it sort of added to the Seattle mood.

 My favorite find from the market was hand made Lemon Parsley Mafaldine pasta!
 I’m planning on making some salmon, veggies, and this pasta in a white wine sauce- CANT WAIT.

 The rain was clearing so Heath took me to an outlook called Kerry Park/Queen Ann Hill and we walked and took in the view for a long while.